 NO HOME GROW!

-There remains very little appetite among lawmakers and regulators for patients to grow their own cannabis in New Jersey.
+There remains very little appetite among lawmakers and regulators for patients to grow their own marijuana in New Jersey.
 Even though doing so would mostly fix what ails NJ’s program.
-This leaves NJ at odds with other medical cannabis state where patients have the liberty to grow their own.
+This leaves NJ at odds with other medical marijuana states where patients have the liberty to grow their own.

-(Note to Attorney General Grewal: can you please issue guidance or a directive to stop prosecuting medical cannabis who can’t afford the cartel!?)
+(Note to Attorney General Grewal: Can you please issue guidance or a directive to stop prosecuting medical marijuana who can’t afford the cartel!?)

 The strident opposition to home cultivation in Trenton created the cartel model we’re living in.
 Dispensaries in NJ are charging sick people up to $520 for an ounce of cannabis.